groegercesg/Guido_Fawkes_Analysis/README.md

 ![visits line graph](images/visits.png)

 As mentioned earlier, it demonstrates similar features to the Visitors line graph, included sporatic periods of large weekly increase and a tailing off in site performance in the past two years.
 This tailing off appears more dramatic than that of the Visitors line graph - although that may just be a function of the relationship between visitors and visits.
-The average weekly increase in visits is 75583 (owing to previously high levels of visiting).
+The average weekly change in visits is 510 visits (owing to previously high levels of visiting, but a recent slump).

 Now, we will take a look at the relationship between visitors and visits.

 ![visits per visitor line graph](images/visits_per_visitor.png)

 This graph actually alludes to something quite positive about the state of Guido Fawkes, the number of visits that a visitor makes in a week is firstly more than one (i.e. multiple advertising impressions) but secondly increasing.
 People on average are returning an increasing amount of times throughout the week the read the posts.
-The average weekly increase in visits per visitor is 0.235 (3 s.f.) pages, although this figure masks some occasional sluggish peformance.
+The average weekly change in visits per visitor is -0.000219 (3 s.f.) pages, although this figure masks consistent sluggish peformance.

 ![visits sum graph](images/cumulative_visits.png)